cheerful/freckle-apidocs/content/v2/invoices.md

 hours_calculation
 : *Optional* **string**
-: How the total dollar amount for hours worked is calculated.
+: How the total amount for hours worked is calculated.
 The Accepted values are:

     * `custom_hourly_rates`
     * `simple_hourly_rate`